-- during treatment at another hopping
+- · during treatment at another hospital

 - during a gap in treatment

 - pending a scheduled procedure

-- day, overnight or weekend leave
+- day, overnight or weekend reave

 - trial leave at home or other place of residence

-- left against nedical advice
+- left against medical advice.

-14.1 Hospital leave
+14.1 Hospital wave

-Patients may be placed on leave when transferred to another hospital, for planned or emergency care, and it is expected they may return to continue their care.
+Patients may be placed or leave when transferred to another hospital, for planned or emergency care, and it is expected they may return to continue their care.
 However, patients who are transferred to another hospital with no expectation of returning must be discharged.

-If a patient is on leave to receive care at another hospital, and it is determined that the patient will not be returning, then the discharge must be recorded as a 'transfer to another bospital' on the date the patient was transferred to the other hospital.
+If a patient is on leave to receive care at another hospital, and it is determined that the patient will not be returning, then the discharge must be recorded as a 'transfer to another hospital' on the date the patient was transferred to the other hospital.